-- The Disciplining Officer will then ask the Investigating Officer, employee and their representative, to leave the room while they consider all the evidence presented and, where possible, come to a decision. - Once the Disciplining Officer has come to a decision, the hearing will be reconvened and the employee and their representative will be asked to come back in to the hearing to be advised verbally of the decision and their right of appeal. - Written confirmation of the decision will be given to the employee as soon as possible after the hearing but no later than 14 calendar days from the date of the hearing. - If it is not possible to come to decision on the day, the employee and their representative will be informed verbally of the likely timescales involved and that follow up arrangements will be confirmed in writing as soon as possible. - Ask the employee/representative to confirm that they understand the process outlined above.
+- The disciplining officer will then ask the investigating officer, employee and their representative, to leave the room while they consider all the evidence presented and, where possible, come to a decision. - Once the disciplining officer has come to a decision, the hearing will be reconvened, and the employee and their representative will be asked to come back into the hearing to be advised verbally of the decision and their right of appeal. - Written confirmation of the decision will be given to the employee as soon as possible after the hearing but no later than 14 calendar days from the date of the hearing. - If it is not possible to come to decision on the day, the employee and their representative will be informed verbally of the likely timescales involved and that follow up arrangements will be confirmed in writing as soon as possible.

-Advising the employee of the outcome:
+• Ask the employee/representative to confirm that they understand the process outlined above.

-In advising the employee of their decision, the Disciplining Officer should cover the following areas with support from the Human Resources Representative.
+Advising the employee of the outcome

-- Remind all present of the nature of the allegations/offences as detailed in the letter of allegation. - Summarise the main points of the discussion, the evidence put forward and main arguments made by both sides.
+In advising the employee of their decision, the disciplining officer should cover the following areas with support from the HR representative:

-- The mitigating circumstances that they have taken into account in the decision making process. - That they have taken into account any previous warnings that the employee may have received and which are still current. - Ask the employee if he/she has anything further to say. - Advise them of their right of appeal and to whom they should write and the timescales they should follow.
+- remind all present of the nature of the allegations/offences as detailed in the letter of allegation - summarise the main points of the discussion, the evidence put forward and main arguments made by both sides - the mitigating circumstances that they have taken into account in the decisionmaking process - that they have taken into account any previous warnings that the employee may have received, and which are still current - ask the employee if he/she has anything further to say - advise them of their right of appeal and to whom they should write and the timescales they should follow.

-General Principles to be followed throughout
+General principles to be followed throughout

 - The representative is allowed to address the hearing to put forward and sum up the employee's case and can confer with the employee during the hearing.
-The representative /companion cannot answer questions on the employee's behalf. - During the hearing, either side may request an adjournment to confer privately and consider the evidence presented or to carry out further investigation where new evidence is introduced.
-If significant new facts emerge, the Disciplining Officer considers adjourning the hearing to provide both sides with enough time to investigate these fully and reconvene at a later date. - Listen carefully and give the employee time to present their answer. - If a particular witness cannot/is unable to attend, consider proceeding on the basis of a written statement. - If a grievance is raised during the hearing that relates to the allegations, consider whether the disciplinary hearing should be suspended until the grievance can be considered, as the resolution of the grievance may affect the nature of the allegations to be considered. - Where an employee fails to attend a hearing and provides no explanation, the Disciplining Officer and Human Resources Representative can proceed with the hearing in the employee's absence based on the evidence available on the day. - A Trade Union representative may present a case on the employee's behalf where an acceptable reason has been given as to why the employee cannot attend the hearing in person.
-The employee must also provide written confirmation that they are in agreement with their Trade Union representative presenting their case in their absence.
+The representative/companion cannot answer questions on the employee's behalf. - During the hearing, either side may request an adjournment to confer privately and consider the evidence presented or to carry out further investigation where new evidence is introduced.
+If significant new facts emerge, the disciplining officer considers adjourning the hearing to provide both sides with enough time to investigate these fully and reconvene at a later date. - Listen carefully and give the employee time to present their answer. - If a particular witness cannot/is unable to attend, consider proceeding on the basis of a written statement. - If a grievance is raised during the hearing that relates to the allegations, consider whether the disciplinary hearing should be suspended until the grievance can be considered, as the resolution of the grievance may affect the nature of the allegations to be considered. - Where an employee fails to attend a hearing and provides no explanation, the disciplining officer and HR representative can proceed with the hearing in the employee's absence based on the evidence available on the day. - A trade union representative may present a case on the employee's behalf where an acceptable reason has been given as to why the employee cannot attend the hearing in person.
+The employee must also provide written confirmation that they are in agreement with their trade union representative presenting their case in their absence.